-1.11.3 GitHub
+1.10.3 GitHub

-This adds a thin layer atop Git using the hub tool to allow pushing translation changes as pull requests, instead of pushing directly to the repository.
+This adds a thin layer atop Git using the Github API to allow pushing translation changes as pull requests, instead of pushing directly to the repository.

 Git pushes changes directly to a repository, while GitHub creates pull requests.
 The latter is not needed for merely accessing Git repositories.